 \begin{prop} (i) An aggregation function is strongly admissible sensu novo if and only if it is strongly admissible.\\ (ii) An aggregation function is admissible sensu novo if and only if it is admissible. \end{prop}

-Proposition~\ref{equivalence of definitions of admissibility} is proved just like Proposition~6.5 in~\cite{KW1}, because the only difference between strong admissibility (sensu novo) and admissibility (sensu novo) is that in the former notions (but not the later) we allow the parameters $\alpha_{i, j}$ to be zero and this does not affect the proof of Proposition~6.5 in~\cite{KW1}.
+Proposition~\ref{equivalence of definitions of admissibility} is proved just like Proposition~6.5 in~\cite{KW1}, because the only difference between strong admissibility (sensu novo) and admissibility (sensu novo) is that in the former notions (but not the latter) we allow the parameters $\alpha_{i, j}$ to be zero.
+This does not affect the proof of Proposition~6.5 in~\cite{KW1}.